 Just one 20-ounce juice drink or fruit punch beverage can contain as much sugar as 8-10 chocolate chip cookies or three large donuts.
 Unfortunately, many parents and caregivers are unaware of this alarming fact, and the high amounts of hidden sugar in the drinks that they give to their children.
 Learn more about where sugar can hide at Hidden-Sugar.org.
 The Healthy Beverage Partnership has developed a toolkit to help partner organizations share the campaign message.
 This toolkit includes English and Spanish templates including a handout/poster, social media posts, newsletter articles, talking points and health facts.
 Also available to partners is the Healthy Beverage and Food Policy and Practice Toolkit, available to partners who are interested in organizational policy work to increase access to healthy beverages and foods.

-Convened by Denver Public Health, the Coalition’s founding members include the Children’s Museum of Denver at Marsico Campus, Denver Zoo,
+The Denver Botanic Gardens is the newest member of the Denver Healthy Cultural Attraction Coalition.
+Convened by Denver Public Health, the Coalition's founding members include the Children’s Museum of Denver at Marsico Campus, Denver Zoo,

 Healthy Beverage Partnership Releases Survey Results of Beverage and Food Environment at Community Venues in Denver Metro

 To better understand the current beverage and food environment at community venues throughout Denver Metro, Healthy Beverage Partnership (HBP) coalition members conducted a total of 318 assessments.
 Retail types such as beverage and snack vending machines, cafeterias, concession stands and employee break rooms were included.
 Of all the beverages surveyed, 72% were categorized as unhealthy according to HBP nutritional standards.